Acktarius/conceal-assistant/README.md

 - [ ] Delete user

 Exploring feature :
-- [ ] Creating a separated FrontEnd using Reactjs
+- [ ] Creating a separated FrontEnd using Reactjs by @Ki-ll

 Known Glitch
 - [ ] Some latency to load some pages, just a refresh page can solve it